kirillgarbar/graph-bench/README.md

 ### 3. How to download data

 Download all graphs one by one archives and extract into [dataset](./dataset) folder.
-Alternatively, download all graphs within single archive from [google drive](https://drive.google.com/file/d/1bgovKsmjexYyXfEZLxNi-0uoxmDalIGn/view?usp=sharing).
+Alternatively, download all graphs within single archive from [Google Drive](https://drive.google.com/file/d/1bgovKsmjexYyXfEZLxNi-0uoxmDalIGn/view?usp=sharing).

 ### 4. How to prepare data